galen-f/monte-carlo-wordle/Readme.md

 1. Clone the repo.
 2. Open the notebook in Jupyter or VSCode.
 3. Run all cells.
 **You'll see:**
 - The chance of solving in 6 or fewer guesses.
 - The average number of guesses.

+**OR**
+1. Clone the repo.
+2. Run count_letters.py to produce the list of letter occurrences.
+3. Run the contents of score_words.ipynb to get a list of all top scoring words.
+4. Run simulator.ipynb
+**You'll see:**
+- A ./data/results file listing the performance of all words in top_words.txt.